hluk/copyq-commands/Scripts/README.md

 ### [Top Item to Clipboard](top-item-to-clipboard.ini)

-Whenever a new top item is added to the clipboard tab, it is also copied to the system clipboard.
+Whenever a new top item is added to the clipboard tab or is changed, it is also copied to the system clipboard.

-This can be useful if **Synchronization** is enabled with a CopyQ instance running on different machine.
-In such case, this command ensures that system clipboard contents are also synchronized (if the clipboard is automatically inserted to the tab as the first item).

 ### [Wayland Support](wayland-support.ini)